Loris Capirossi: Return to 500cc & MotoGP World Championship

 2007 was not as strong a season for Capirossi.
 Immediately following the conclusion of the United States Grand Prix at Mazda Raceway Laguna Seca, Ducati announced the signing of Marco Melandri and the extension of Casey Stoner's contract for the 2008 and 2009 seasons.
 This left Capirossi without a firm position on the Marlboro Ducati team; the possibilities were mooted to be a third position on the factory team, or an option to manage a satellite team.
 Capirossi was not informed of the decision before the story was released to the press, much to his displeasure.

 On 16 August 2007, Capirossi announced that he would ride with the Suzuki factory team in the 2008 and 2009 seasons, alongside Australian Chris Vermeulen.

 2008 was a less competitive season due to many weak results during the season.
 The only podium Capirossi had was in Czech Republic at Brno.
 In Spain, Capirossi was injured and missed two races.
 He finished the season in tenth place, his lowest position since 1996.
 In 2009, his season started with a crash in Qatar when he was in second place.
 In Italy, Capirossi fought with Stoner for first place but fell to fifth due to his slower Suzuki on the main straight.
 He finished the season in ninth place without a podium for the first time since 1992.
 On 11 April 2010, Capirossi became the first rider in the history of the sport to start 300 races, when he finished ninth in the season-opening Qatar Grand Prix.
 The rest of his campaign was plagued by retirements and injury.
 For 2011 Capirossi announced that he would ride for the Ducati Pramac Team.

 On 11 June 2010, Capirossi rode a Suzuki around the Snaefell Mountain Course on the Isle of Man as part of Suzuki's 50th anniversary at the Isle of Man TT.
 On completion of his lap, Capirossi described the experience as 'amazing'.

 On 1 September 2011, Capirossi announced that he would retire from MotoGP racing, at the end of the 2011 season.

-After his retirement, his race number, the #65, is unofficially retired from the MotoGP class.
+After his retirement, Capirossi's race number, the #65, is unofficially retired from the MotoGP class.
 On 7 November 2016, during the weeks leading to the 2016 Valencia GP, it was announced that his number had been retired from all classes of Grand Prix motorcycle racing.
 However, it may be an official retirement of the #65 in the MotoGP class only, as two days later, during the release of the entry list of the 2017 Moto3 season, Moto3 rider Philipp Öttl was listed still using the #65, a number that Öttl had used for his entire career so far.